 PLURICITY project aims to present the best of global talent in South Asian arts to the public of Montreal and other Canadian regions.
 We do this through a series of concerts in spring time where artists of the highest calbire in classical music, both vocal and instrumental, and classical dance forms of South Asia come to Montreal and present their creations (and sometimes the creations of the centre as well).
 The centre is thus proud of contributing to the pluralistic arts scene or our vibrant city of Montreal and hence the name PLURICTY.
 For details of this project in the current year, see the Events Page

 This is an annual initiative aimed at demystification of South Asian classical arts.
 The objective of this initiative is to ensure that all people interested may be enabled to understand the basics of South Asian classical arts, with no pretentions to turn them into performers.
 It is a demystification and democratization of performing arts, which the centre considers crucially important for development of a public, especially in the context that the audience of non-diaspora members is outnumbering that of the diaspora.

-Beginning in the autumn of 2018, the centre will present a project to identify the best of young Canadian artists below the age of 25.
-In order to do this, the centre will work closely with all music and dance schools in Canada.
-The artists will be presented to audiences in Montreal in an informal ambiance.
+Beginning in the autumn of 2018, the centre has been presenting a festival to identify the best of young emerging Canadian artists.
+In order to do this, the centre works closely with all music and dance schools in Canada.
+The artists are presented to audiences in Montreal in an informal ambiance.
 Some of these artists may qualify for a full-fledged concert to be presented by the centre in later years.
 The festival has evolved to include emerging authors and emerging poets as well and the entire ambiance is embellished by an exhibition of visual arts.

 This festival, the only one of its kind in the great city of Montreal, is committed to showcasing new artistic work that fosters discussions and explores the world we inhabit.
 The Festival hopes to be a platform for filmmakers worldwide whose films have a focus on South Asia and its diaspora.